About the Relapse Prevention Model

 Celebratory moods can be challenging for willpower.
 They are associated with positive emotional states and social pressure.
 Therefore, these situations are recognized as high-risk.

 Exposure to substances can be a high-risk situation for relapse.
-This includes being around people drinking or having nonspecific urges and cravings.
+This includes being around people who are drinking or having nonspecific urges and cravings.

 Coping Skills